Ethiopia Tigray emergency

 We are ramping up our response, but we need immediate support to be able to continue assisting the increasing number of people forced to flee conflict.

-For more information, data and the latest updates from Ethiopian refugee arrivals in Sudan, please visit the Data Portal.
+For more information, data and the latest updates from Ethiopian refugee arrivals in Sudan, please visit the UNHCR data portal.